Tustin/PlayStationDiscord/README.md

 ## Download

-### Windows and Mac OS
+### Windows and macOS

 You can download the compiled build for both of these platforms on the official [PlayStationDiscord page](https://tusticles.com/PlayStationDiscord/).
-Windows uses a proper installer and Mac OS has a dmg you can mount and install.
+Windows uses a proper installer and macOS has a dmg you can mount and install.

 ### Linux